 What kind of peanut butter should I use?
 I suggest creamy peanut butter with no added sugar/oil for best results!
 You can read all of my tips and tricks for the peanut sauce in that post!

 Try these recipes next!

 - 2 cups cooked rice quinoa or rice noodles are also great

 - 1 avocado

 - Remove the tofu from the package and drain out the excess liquid.
 If you’re using extra firm tofu, you shouldn’t need to press it, but you are more than welcome to.

 - Chop the tofu into small cubes, about 1/2 to 1 inch.

 - Add to a bowl with the marinade (1 tbsp tamari, 1 tsp sesame oil, and 1 tbsp maple syrup).

 - Let marinate for about 20 minutes.

-- When the tofu is done, remove from the oven and toss with 1/2 of the peanut sauce.
+- When the tofu is done, remove from the oven and let cool for 5 minutes.
+Toss with 1/2 cup of sauce.

-- Assemble your bowls starting with the noodles, add the veggies, avocado, scallions and tofu and drizzle with the remaining sauce.
+- Assemble your bowls starting with the rice, add the veggies, avocado, scallions and tofu and drizzle with the remaining sauce.